 "Know who else liked public order and not attacking law enforcement?
 The Nazis."

 "It's just too much.
 I wouldn't have taken a job with a publisher if I thought letters could be organized in a way I disagreed with," said the blue-haired employee.
-"I think it's pretty clear that letters need to be banned unless my interpretation of what is best for disadvantaged groups trumps what these authors want in their books and what the public wants to read."
+"I think it's pretty clear that letters need to be banned unless my interpretation of what is best for disadvantaged groups isn't what we are printing, instead of, you know, what the public wants to read."

 "Not that letters were ever that good.
 I mean, I can't even increase their volume to the point they physically hurt those who disagree with me."